nrwl/nx/docs/angular/getting-started/intro.md

 Nx is built on a technology agnostic core that maintains modular units of code and understands the dependency graph between them.
 Developers comprehend that your app contains two pages that each use a shared button component.
 Nx uses this same knowledge to provide insights and performance improvements.
 There's a whole ecosystem of plugins that build on this foundation.

-Nx becomes more valuable as you scale.
-Nx solves problems that are frustrating for small teams, but paralyzing for large teams.
+Nx becomes more valuable as you scale, solving problems that are frustrating for small teams, but paralyzing for large teams.

 Nx works especially well for [monorepos](/{{framework}}/core-concepts/why-monorepos).
 Each new app added to a monorepo provides more opportunities to share code and tooling but that often comes at the cost of a compounding slowdown in the CI pipeline.
 Nx ensures that adding another app to the repo does not increase the existing app’s test or build time.